Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Introduction

 \section{Introduction}

-Deep learning techniques have been successfully applied to build recognition systems for many computer vision tasks such as classification~\cite{krizhevsky2012imagenet}, semantic segmentation~\cite{long2015fully}, and object detection~\cite{ren2015faster}.
-However, these recognition systems often require a large amount of labeled data to train the discriminative deep models.
-This is one major limit for the applications with rare data collection (\emph{e.g.} accident data in autonomous driving), expensive data annotation (\emph{e.g.} disease data for medical diagnose), and the long tail categories in the real world~\cite{wang2020instance}.

-To alleviate this limit, more and more researchers pay attention to few-shot learning (FSL), which aims to recognize the novel (unseen) objects by only learning from one or a few examples (support set) in each category.
-Existing FSL methods are grouped into three types in terms of the inference manner: (i) the traditional inductive FSL methods~\cite{finn2017model,snell2017prototypical} (IFSL) evaluate the test data one by one; (ii) the transductive inference \cite{joachims1999transductive} for FSL (TFSL)~\cite{liu2018learning,qiao2019transductive,rodriguez2020embedding} supposes that we can utilize all test data to learn the model for inference; (iii) Semi-supervised FSL (SSFSL)~\cite{ren2018meta,li2019learning,wang2020instance,rodriguez2020embedding,lazarou2021iterative} assumes we can have additional unlabeled data (about ten times more than labeled data) to help for inference.
+\IEEEPARstart{R}{ecently}, {researchers pay much attention to few-shot learning (FSL), which aims to recognize novel (unseen) objects by only learning from one or a few examples (support set) in each category, with some exploration and accumulation of related techniques~\cite{song2023comprehensive,li2023libfewshot}.} Existing FSL methods are grouped into three types in terms of the inference manner: (i) \tr{the traditional inductive FSL methods~\cite{finn2017model,snell2017prototypical} (IFSL) do not use additional information during inference and evaluate the test data one by one;} (ii) the transductive inference \cite{joachims1999transductive} for FSL (TFSL)~\cite{liu2018learning,qiao2019transductive,rodriguez2020embedding} supposes that we can utilize all test data to learn the model for inference; (iii) Semi-supervised FSL (SSFSL)~\cite{ren2018meta,li2019learning,rodriguez2020embedding,lazarou2021iterative,li2022platinum,ye2021task} assumes we can have additional unlabeled data for inference. \tr{ \textbf{Limitation 1: heavy reliance on base dataset with many labeled data.} Although they achieve impressive performance on novel classes with few labels,} most FSL methods still need to pre-train their models on a disjoint but relevant base dataset with many labeled samples, even for SSFSL approaches.
+Specifically, IFSL and TFSL methods assume that they have access to {abundant labeled examples} in the base dataset for training.
+The SSFSL methods based on transfer-learning \cite{rodriguez2020embedding,ling2022semi} also use all base labels for pre-training, \tr{and employ the semi-supervised inference on the novel dataset.} \tr{To investigate the impact of limitation 1, we reduce the number of labeled data and retrain three representative FSL models with different inference manners} (inductive Proto~\cite{snell2017prototypical}, transductive T-EP, and semi-supervised S-EP~\cite{rodriguez2020embedding}), which require full labels during meta-training.
+As shown in Fig.~\ref{fig:p-degrade}, they suffer from obvious \textit{performance degradation with label reduction}.
+This indicates that most FSL methods still heavily rely on a mass of labeled data, which is one major limit for the applications with expensive data annotation (\emph{e.g.} medical data).